 The suspension bridge can be defined as the type of bridge in which the load-bearing part of the bridge(deck) is hung below the suspension cables on the vertical suspenders.

-~ It is one of the earliest forms of the bridge that is used throughout the world since the 1800s.
+~ It is one of the earliest forms of bridge used worldwide since the 1800s.

 ~ It consists of the cables that are suspended between the towers.

 ~ The vertical suspender cables transfer the imposed live and dead loads from the deck below to the main cables.

-~ The deck in the suspension bridge is constructed such that it is level or arc upwards form.
+~ The deck in the suspension bridge is constructed to be level or arc upwards form.
 This is done to provide additional clearance.

-~ The main cables of the bridge are essentially anchored to each end of the bridge because any load imposed on the bridge is transformed into tension in these main cables.
+~ The bridge’s main cables are essentially anchored to each end of the bridge because any load imposed on the bridge is transformed into tension in these main cables.